 Students typically choose a concentration focusing on one area or language.
 Some of the concentrations you can choose include Australian, Indonesian or Malay, Burmese, Filipino, Cambodian, Lao, Thai, and Vietnamese Languages.
 Because all the concentrations are all different, most of the classes will not be the same; however some general classes include Art of Southeast Asia, Asian History, Asian literature, Asian Thought and Cultures, and Asian Traditions.

-In 2019-2020, Celtic was the 354th most popular major nationwide with 6 degrees awarded.
-This represents a 116.7% reduction in Southeast Asian and Pacific degrees awarded over the prior year's total of 13.
+In 2020-2021, Celtic was the 362nd most popular major nationwide with 38 degrees awarded.
+This represents a 68.4% increase in Southeast Asian and Pacific degrees awarded over the prior year's total of 12.

 Students should have an interest in the Southeast Asian region, an ear for language and the patience to learn another language, master grammar, pronunciation and spelling.
 Much of your time will be spent studying the history, literature and culture of the region.
 This makes it an ideal major for students who loves art and storytelling.

 You may be able to prepare for this major while still in high school by taking courses in Language, World History, World Religions, and English.
 There are opportunities for study abroad programs at some institutions.
 This would allow student to practice their lingual skills and experience the culture first hand.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Specific Southeast Asian and Pacific careers may require a certain level of degree attainment or additional certifications beyond that.

 |Degree||Credit Requirements||Typical Program Length|